 Public liability and construction works insurance – This paper on the other hand covers risks related to accidents, physical loss, or physical damage, third-party liabilities, and more.

-Architectural plans – As mentioned in the first phase, the builder will ready the layout, blueprints, and all the needed plans for the project which will be the basis for the engineer and construction leaders.
+Architectural plans – As mentioned in the first phase, the custom home builder will ready the layout, blueprints, and all the needed plans for the project which will be the basis for the engineer and construction leaders.
 The buyer should also have access to these plans for transparency.

 Certificates and permits – Compliance with local and international standards is a must for any firm doing business in real estate and house construction.
 There are many construction certificates that the firm needs to pass, such as DA and CDC approvals, as well as local certifications such as water submission documents for projects in Sydney.

 The next part of the pre-production phase deals with the house itself, starting with choosing the right materials.
-Reputable home builders only use the best materials available, balancing costs with quality, selecting good brands with the right products for the project.
+Reputable home builders only use the best materials available, balancing costs with quality, selecting good brands with the right products for the construction project.

 This includes everything from bricks, rebars, and blocks that will make up the bulk of the house, wood and metal parts, windows and fittings, and more.
-Some parts will be bought and taken to the site while construction is on-going, and some are prepared ahead.
+Some parts will be bought and taken to the site while construction is ongoing, and some are prepared ahead.

-This process can take from a month or more depending on how swiftly the customer can submit requirements from their end, as well as the construction firm in dealing with the paperwork with authorities and purchases needed from suppliers.
+This house construction process can take from a month or more depending on how swiftly the customer can submit requirements from their end, as well as the construction firm in dealing with the paperwork with authorities and purchases needed from suppliers.

 Once these are mostly prepared or on-going, construction proper can begin.